-In March 2017, the Company purchased Imperial USA Corp. which owns the Imperial project ("Imperial") located in California.
-In settlement of the purchase price, the Company paid US\$50,000 which had been deposited previously with the Newmont Goldcorp (formerly Goldcorp) (the "Vendor") in November 2016 related to a Letter Agreement, and US\$100,000 on the date of closing the purchase.
-The agreement has provisions for two further payments to the Vendor, with US\$1,000,000 payable upon the announcement of a revised Preliminary Economic Assessment (PEA) or similar report and US\$1,000,000 payable 30 days after the date that gold is poured from ore the is mined from the related properties.
+On March 28, 2017, the Company purchased Imperial USA Corp. which owns the Imperial project located in California.
+In settlement of the purchase price, the Company paid US\$50,000 which had been deposited previously with the vendor in November 2016 related to a Letter Agreement, and US\$100,000 on the date of closing the purchase.
+The agreement has provisions for two further payments to the vendor, with US\$1,000,000 payable upon the announcement of a revised Preliminary Economic Assessment (PEA) or similar report and US\$1,000,000 payable 30 days after the date that gold is poured from ore the is mined from the related properties.

-The Vendor retains a 1% net smelter return royalty on the property.
+The vendor retains a 1% net smelter return royalty on the property.
 The vendor has the option to receive shares in the Company in settlement of the remaining payments up to achieving a maximum 4.9% ownership interest in the Company, above which level further share consideration is at the option of the Company.

 In addition, the Company has committed to incur US\$5 million on the Imperial Project on or before March 2022, the fifth anniversary of the date of the Imperial Purchase Agreement.
-If the Company does not incur these expenditures in this time, the Company must then pay US\$1,000,000 to the Vendor to retain ownership.
+In the event that the Company does not incur these expenditures in this time, the Company must then pay US\$1,000,000 to the vendor to retain ownership.

-Imperial is located in Imperial County, southeastern California 26 miles northwest of the city of Yuma, Arizona, and 45 miles east-north-east of El Centro, California.
-The operating Mesquite Mine and the closed Picacho Mine are located roughly 10 miles to the west and east, respectively, and the closed American Girl Mine is about 8 miles south of the property.
+The Imperial Property is located in Imperial County, southeastern California.
+It is located along the Indian Pass Road approximately 26 miles northwest of the city of Yuma, Arizona, and is approximately 45 miles east-north-east of El Centro, California.
+The operating Mesquite Mine and the closed Picacho Mine are located roughly 10 miles to the west and east, respectively, of the property.
+The closed American Girl Mine is about 8 miles south of the project.
+Except for this activity, there is no mining activity in or around the claim block.